Financial Abuse: Understanding It and How to Protect Yourself

-- A victim has limited access to money or resources and must ask their abuser for permission to use them
+- Having limited access to money or resources

-- A victim's credit score suddenly drops, and they don't know why
+- A person's credit score suddenly drops, and they don't know why

-- A victim is prevented from working or forced to quit their job
+- An individual is prevented from working or forced to quit their job

-- A victim is forced to take out loans or credit in their name
+- A person is forced to take out loans or credit in their name

-- A victim is unable to make independent financial decisions
+- A person is not permitted to make any independent financial decisions

-- A victim's property or assets are taken without their consent
+- Property or assets are taken without consent

-- A victim is threatened or intimidated to give their abuser money or financial resources
+- An individual is threatened or intimidated to give their abuser money or financial resources

-- A victim is solely responsible for household expenses, even if their abuser is capable of contributing
+- An individual is solely responsible for all household expenses, even if their abuser is capable of contributing

-- A victim is forced to sign over financial assets or property
+- A person is forced to sign over financial assets or property

-- A victim is afraid to leave their abuser because they fear financial instability or retaliation
+- An individual is afraid to leave their abuser because they fear financial instability or retaliation

 If you suspect you are being financially abused, there are steps you can take to protect yourself: